Paris

 I have one personal rule when it comes to art , if I can do it, it’s not art.
 I would love to be able to sketch or paint, but don’t have the gift, however, I do appreciate those who can.
 When it comes to art, I like the impressionist.
 So, though I realize the Louvre is the more popular museum, it was off to the D’Orsay.

 This former train station has been turned into one of the world’s great art museums.
-What follows are just hand full of paintings by Van Gogh, Monet, Renoir, Rodin, and Gauguin we saw, and my thoughts as I strolled among them..
+What follows is just a few of paintings by Van Gogh, Monet, Renoir, Rodin, and Gauguin we saw, and my thoughts as I strolled among them.

 Discovering something new is always fun.
 I didn’t know much about Sisley, but as I took in his paintings, I discovered a new appreciation.